- Make sure your crutches have been adjusted to your height for the first time.

 - Stand up straight and use both crutches for body-weight support.

-- Use the uninjured leg to step up first.
+- Use the uninjured leg (healthy leg) to step up first.

-- With the uninjured leg as body-weight support, bring both crutches and the injured leg step up together.
+- Using the uninjured leg (healthy leg) as body-weight support, bring both crutches and the injured leg (post-surgery leg) step up together

 - Going down stairs (Figure 4):

-- Use the uninjured leg for body-weight support with the knee slightly flexing and then allow both crutches step down first.
+- Using the uninjured leg (healthy leg) for body-weight support with the knee slightly flexing and then allow both crutches step down first.

-- Using both crutches as body-weight support, allow the uninjured leg to step down.
+- Using both crutches as body-weight support, allow the uninjured leg (healthy leg) to step down.

-- If it is the first time using crutches or walker, the nurses will adjust the crutches or walker to an appropriate height and teach you through assistance.
+- When you are the first time to use the crutches or walkers, your nurse will adjust the crutches or walkers to an appropriate height and assist and teach you.

-- Before getting out of bed and walking, please confirm that you are prepared.
+- Before getting out of bed and walking, please make sure “person” material and environment are ready.

-- Wear well-fitted pants and good walking shoes to prevent a fall.
+- Person: wear well-fitted pants and good walking shoes to prevent a fall.

 - When walking with both crutches, the rubber pads should be attached properly at the bottom, and you should check them regularly.
 You must check the screws and rubber mat and make sure the crutches are sturdy before beginning any walk.